 3, 5, or 9 litre pot, short tree – no support may be necessary in sheltered locations.
 You can leave in the transport cane for one year only (remove it by the following autumn), but shorten to below the top of the tree and re-instate arrow-shaped cane cap (important to protect the tree trunk from chafing, which can be fatal)

 12.5L and larger pot sizes – light standards etc. – You can leave in the transport cane for one year only (remove it by the following autumn), but shorten to well below the top of the tree and re-instate arrow cane cap (important to protect the tree trunk from chafing, which can be fatal).
 It is important to ensure that the tree establishes without suffering root rock, which can lead to socketing and also tearing of the rootplate.
 This will result in failure to establish well and possibly a slow lingering death.
 To prevent root rock, support the tree with an ‘H’ section of timbers (100 mm face half round rails screwed together).
-The structure needs to be knocked into the ground to a depth of around 450-600 mm and protrude above ground by the same amount.
+The structure needs to be knocked into the ground, before putting your tree into the hole, to a depth of around 450-600 mm and protrude above ground by the same amount.
 Avoid puncturing the root ball – a seriously bad thing to do with Eucs.
 Secure the tree to the stake using soft hessian ‘ribbon’ or in an emergency…ladies’ tights.
-Do not use tree belts, they chafe the periderm, which can be fatal…I said they were sensitive creatures!
+Do not use rubber or plastic tree belts, they chafe the periderm, which can be fatal…I said they were sensitive creatures!

 20 litre and larger pots, large and heavy duty trees – follow above for 12.5L and larger trees, but in exposed areas you may need to deploy something like a Platipus root anchor system and may be a system of guy ropes.
 In very exposed areas, it may be necessary to reduce the head of the tree at the time of planting, to reduce the ‘wind sail’ effect (the area of leaf presenting to the wind), until such time as the tree is established.
 We know it can take 2 strong people to hold a 20 litre Eucalyptus tree vertical in a strong breeze!